mixxxdj/manual/source/chapters/vinyl_control.rst

 Vinyl Configuration
 -------------------

-* **Vinyl Type**: Several different types of timecoded media can be used to control Mixxx.
+* **Vinyl Type**: Several types of timecoded media can be used to control Mixxx.
   Configure the drop-down menus to match what type of timecoded media you are using on your decks.
 * **Deck Vinyl Tempo**: Change this if you prefer to scratch with your turntable or CDJ set at 45 RPM, default is 33 RPM.
 * **Lead-in Time**: Allows you to set a dead-zone at the start of your vinyl or